[XeTeX] XeLaTeX and math --- a structural design query

 Ross Moore mentioned problems with author-generated figures.
 Do you have

-any control over how figures are created?
-Many publishers still want "EPS",
+> any control over how figures are created?
+Many publishers still want

-by which they mean Adobe Illustrator files.
-I find that older authors have some
+> by which they mean Adobe Illustrator files.
+I find that older authors have

 More information about the XeTeX